Cat coat genetics: Sex-linked red

-The sex-linked red "Orange" locus, O/o, determines whether a cat will produce eumelanin.
+The sex-linked red "Orange" locus, O/o, determines whether a cat will produce phaeomelanin.
 In cats with orange fur, phaeomelanin (red pigment) completely replaces eumelanin (black or brown pigment).
 This gene is located on the X chromosome.
 The orange allele is O, and non-orange is o.
 Males are typically only orange or non-orange due to only having one X chromosome.
 Since females have two X chromosomes, they have two alleles of this gene.
 OO results in orange fur, oo results in fur without any orange (black, brown, etc.), and Oo results in a tortoiseshell cat, in which some parts of the fur are orange and other areas non-orange.
 One in three thousand tortoiseshell cats are male, making the combination possible but rare - however, due to the nature of their genetics, male tortoiseshells often exhibit chromosomal abnormalities.
-In one study, less than a third of male calicos had a simple XXY Klinefelter's karyotype, slightly more than a third were complicated XXY mosaics, and about a third had no XXY component at all.
+In one study, less than a third of male tortoiseshells had a simple XXY Klinefelter's karyotype, slightly more than a third were complicated XXY mosaics, and about a third had no XXY component at all (XX/XY or XY/XY mosaics).

-The pelt color commonly referred to as "orange" is scientifically known as red.
+The coat colour commonly referred to as "orange" is scientifically known as red.
 Other common names include yellow, ginger, and marmalade.
-Red show cats have a deep orange color, but it can also present as a yellow or light ginger color.
-Unidentified "rufousing polygenes" are theorized to be the reason for this variance.
+Red show cats have a deep orange colour, but it can also present as a yellow or light ginger colour.
+Unidentified "rufousing polygenes" are theorised to be the reason for this variance.

-Orange is epistatic to nonagouti, so all red cats are tabbies.
+Orange is epistatic to non-agouti, so all red cats are tabbies.
 "Solid" red show cats are usually low contrast ticked tabbies.

 The identity of the gene at the Orange locus was narrowed down to a 3.5 Mb stretch on the X chromosome in 2009.
-In 2024 it was discovered that the dominant orange color associated with the Orange locus is the result of a genomic deletion in a regulatory region of Arhgap36, a Rho GTPase activating protein.
+In 2024 it was discovered that the dominant orange colour associated with the Orange locus is the result of a genomic deletion in a regulatory region of ARHGAP36, a Rho GTPase activating protein.
 The deletion results in a 13-fold increase in expression of the protein in melanocytes.